Klerind/javaScriptForm/README.md

 # javaScriptForms
-JavaScript forms create by a function and by javascript objects
+JavaScript forms create by a function and  javascript objects